cvsindelar/mlq/README.md

     relegating costly dependency checks to the shortcut *building* step.
 During shortcut building, a cache is built containing the original lua code for the specified modules as well as all the modules these depend on, minus the `depends_on()` statements.
-For shortcut loading, `mlq` faithfully executes this code in same order that lmod would.
+For shortcut loading, `mlq` faithfully executes this code in same order that an ordinary `module load` would.

    Rapid dependency checking during shortcut loading is accomplished as follows:
    `mlq` detects if any of the involved module files changes, or even if a single modification